Hemerocallis fulva: Etymology

+The species name is from fulva meaning reddish yellow in reference to the flower's color.

 Description

 It is an herbaceous perennial plant growing from tuberous roots, with stems 40–150 cm tall.
 The leaves are linear, 0.5-1.5 m long and 1.5–3 cm broad.
 The flowers are 5–12 cm across, orange-red, with a pale central line on each tepal; they are produced from early summer through late autumn on scapes of ten through twenty flowers, with the individual flowers opening successively, each one lasting only one day.
 Its fruit is a three-valved capsule 2–2.5 cm long and 1.2–1.5 cm broad which splits open at maturity and releases seeds.

 Both diploid and triploid forms occur in the wild, but most cultivated plants are triploids which rarely produce seeds and primarily reproduce vegetatively by stolons.
 At least four botanical varieties are recognized, including the typical triploid var. fulva, the diploid, long-flowered var. angustifolia (syn.: var. longituba), the triploid var.
 Flore Pleno, which has petaloid stamens, and the evergreen var. aurantiaca.